haberdashPI/vscode-master-key/README.md

 1. We can use `foreach` to generate many bindings at once
 2. Bindings are expressive: e.g. we can use data stored by one binding as the argument to a second binding.
-3. Each binding is documented in-line: this documentation is available in a visual layout, a generated markdown output, and as part of a quick-pick palette
+3. Each binding is documented in-line: this documentation is available in a visual layout, a generated markdown output, and as part of a quick-pick palette (in this case shown using `shift+;`)

-Master Key validates this binding format, providing inline linting of the binding files as you write them.
+Master Key validates this TOML file, providing inline linting of as you edit.

 <!-- text between START_/STOP_ comments is extracted and inserted into the docs -->
 <!-- START_DOCS -->